markhowellsmead/mhm-attachment-from-ftp/README.md

 As this plugin works with existing WordPress data in the database, and moves files around on the server, make sure that you make a backup of your site and files before using it.
 Test it with a couple of files before you commit to using it for large numbers of files.

+## What happens?
+Once the plugin is active and the plugin options are set, then the plugin uses WordPress' internal “cron” process to check a folder on your web server once per hour.
+If there are any images in the folder, then these are destined to become Attachment entries, which you can view in the *Media* section of WordPress admin and use in your Posts or Pages.

+So that a file can be correctly processed, the [EXIF data](https://photographylife.com/what-is-exif-data) needs to contain the original capture date and time of the photo.
+If you're uploading a normal photo, then this information is available.
+If you edit the photo in an image editing programme like Photoshop or Lightroom, then make sure that the export function doesn't remove the EXIF data.
+If you've given the photo a title and description in your image editing programme, this will be automatically added to the Attachment entry in WordPress.

+If you upload a photo which you've already added, for example after re-editing, with a new title or description, then the previous entry will be updated and the original file will be replaced.
+WordPress automatically creates smaller versions of each image, for use as a smaller version or as a thumbnail.

 ## Installation and activation
 * Download the ZIP from this GitHub repository.
 * Upload the folder ``mhm-attachment-from-ftp`` to your plugin directory and activate the plugin in the WordPress Admin area.